 Tucked between a couple of chapters are the 10 essential survival skills the authors believe you and I should develop.
 As you might guess, those skills include finding water and food, building shelter, building a fire, and knowing first aid and self defense.
 Scott Williams believes it’s as important to acquire skills as it is to get equipment and supplies.

-In light of recent news items, the chapter on fires and wildfires is timely.
-It should prove useful to you if you live in an area where wildfires occur.
+The chapter on fires and wildfires should prove useful to you if you live in an area where wildfires occur.
 There’s also a section in that chapter on talking to children about fire safety.

 They didn’t forget about pets either.
 There’s prepping info to help you take care of your furry or feathered loved ones.